cssanimation/cssanimation.github.io/courses/animation-101/index.md

   <li>$100+ - You're the best!
 Not only will I be able to create more tutorials, I may even be able to pay people to add their own knowledge!
 Thank you!</li>
 </ul>

 <p>It's up to you.
-The main thing is, I'm just happier than even more people will get to enjoy and be inspired by this course, regardless of how much they can pay.
+The main thing is, I'm just happier that even more people will get to enjoy and be inspired by this course, regardless of how much they can pay.
 Give it a go.
 And don't just take my word for it, check out these testimonials:</p>

 <div class="quotes-container" id="testimonials">